renukat1805/Project1/README.md

 >step13: setup to send Notification To gmail ( for this we need to setup smtp port in jenkins to particular gmail )

 * according below steps if all steps gets success it will send project success message or if any step gets fail it will failed project
-* To setup mail configuration in jenkins follw this link: https://drive.google.com/file/d/1G2HGfoGKyv3pzB1eLnW8mVxaUeltqpZ1/view?usp=drive_link
+* To setup mail configuration in jenkins follow this link: https://drive.google.com/file/d/1G2HGfoGKyv3pzB1eLnW8mVxaUeltqpZ1/view?usp=drive_link

         post